okta/odyssey/packages/docs/source/base/type.md

 Typographical hierarchy indicates importance of content.
 Through size and weight, a strong hierarchy can provide clarity to a user to easily understand which level of the content they’re on.
 Sections need subsections, and those subsections may also need their own subsections.
 Visually, a user should be able to clearly tell a parent section from a child section simply by the relationship in size and weight between headings.

-## Scale
+## Type Styles
-To ensure consistency in typography sizes throughout Okta touchpoints, we’ve created a custom type scale.
+To ensure consistency in typography sizes throughout Okta touchpoints, we’ve created a custom type scale paired with appropriate weights and line-heights.

 ### Titles
 Titles are used to describe the main idea of a page, a section, or content that follows it.
 By default, header tags (`h1` through `h6`) use the corresponding title size.